 You might smile when you first look at one of Sarah Palmer’s paintings or drawings.
 You’ll see characters who are funny, eccentric, grotesque.
 You’ll see a finely crafted work of art.
 Different.
 Pleasant.

 Then take a closer look.
 You’ll see characters begin to reveal themselves.
 You’ll see something happening here.
 You’ll see a story unfolding.

-Sarah starts each painting and drawing with a story.
+Before Sarah begins a painting or drawing, she imagines a story.
 She spends weeks creating a work of art that tells that story.
-The story is told by the characters: exaggerated hands, expressive eyes, strange settings.
+The story is told by the characters: exaggerated hands, expressive eyes, strange situations.
 The story is told with icons: animals, plants, unworldly creatures.

 Sarah’s genius is in shifting our perceptions.
 Every time you look at one of her works you see something new.
 Something you hadn’t noticed before: a glint in the eye, the subtle position of a hand, a hidden animal, an incongruous colour.
 Every time you look at one of Sarah’s works you can imagine a different story.

-I find Sarah’s art to be beautiful and challenging.
-I encourage you to spend a few moments with each of her paintings, drawings and sketches and to return to the site again to experience them afresh.
+Sarah’s art is beautiful and challenging.
+Spend a few moments with each of her paintings, drawings and sketches.
+Then return to the site again to experience them afresh.